epesave/academic-website/content/publication/2020-nonlinear/index.md

 publication: "Journal of Econometrics -forthcoming"
 publication_short: ""

 abstract: "We study the construction of nonlinear impulse responses in linear structural dynamic models that include nonlinearly transformed regressors.
-We derive the closed-form solution for the popu-lation impulse responses to a given shock and propose a control function approach to estimating these responses without taking a stand on how the remainder of the model is identified.
+We derive the closed-form solution for the population impulse responses to a given shock and propose a control function approach to estimating these responses without taking a stand on how the remainder of the model is identified.
 Our plug-in estimator dispenses with the need for simulations and, unlike conventional local projection (LP) estimators, is consistent.
 A modified LP estimator is shown to be consistent in special cases, but less accurate in nite samples than the plug-in estimator."

 # Summary.
 An optional shortened abstract.
 summary: ""